INFORMSJoC/2024.0833/README.md

 please download, combine, and extract the files into the `results/` directory, before previewing them.

 ## Results
-We provide detailed implementation guidances and demonstrate results in the `implementation/` directory.
+We provide detailed implementation guidances and demonstrate some results in the `implementation/` directory.